 The man-made home of a honey bee colony is called a beehive.
 Inside this structure each colony carries on daily life and prepares for the cold Winter months ahead.
 Bees are born, bees die and hopefully the colony prospers.
 In the United States, square boxes stacked vertically are the most common hive style.
 However, horizontal beehives are also favored by some beekeepers.
 Why do some beekeepers feel that these are the best choice for their colonies?
+There are several reasons.

 Honey Bees in Vertical or Horizontal Hives